 \section{Conclusions}

-On the base of the work published by Holland and DeAngelis in 2009, in which is constructed and analyzed a population dynamic continuos-time model that link consumer functional responses of one mutualistic species with resources supplied by another, in this paper a strong non-standard finite difference scheme to solve the continuous-time model is constructed.
-As showed by numerical simulations, the NSFD framework reproduces the dynamical features of the continuos-time analogous.
+On the base of the work published by Holland and DeAngelis in 2009, in which is constructed and analyzed a population dynamic continuous--time model linking the consumer functional responses of one mutualistic species with resources supplied by another, in this paper a strong nonstandard finite difference scheme to solve the continuous--time model is constructed.
+As shown by numerical simulations, the NSFD framework reproduces the dynamical features of the continuous--time analogous.
 In particular, it is proved that the method guarantees the correct asymptotic behavior regardless from the size of the time step.
-It was shown that using the same initial conditions the forward Euler induces scheme-dependent numerical instabilities for $\Delta t$ greater than a critical values, that manifest as jumps in the population evolution in time domain and convergence toward wrong steady-state solutions.
-On the other hand, in tests that were performed, the NSFD scheme shows none of these problems confirming the versatility of the method.
+It was shown that, with the same initial conditions, the Forward--Euler induces scheme--dependent numerical instabilities for $\Delta t$ greater than a critical values, that manifest as jumps in the population evolution in time domain and convergence toward wrong steady--state solutions.
+On the other hand, in tests that were performed, the NSFD scheme shows none of these problems, confirming the versatility of the method.